5 Ways to Manage Employee Recognition Through Generations

-Employee recognition is one of the most effective ways to raise employee morale, according to Harvard Business Review, and it can lead to enhanced productivity, retention and engagement.
+Employee recognition is one of the most effective ways to raise employee morale, and it can lead to enhanced productivity, retention and engagement.
 Employee recognition through generations is a key concern for HR leaders managing teams where four generations are working side by side.
-HR leaders should strive to develop effective employee recognition programs that resonate with employees across generations.

 Employee Recognition and Generational Differences

-One of the biggest challenges for developing an enterprise-wide employee recognition program is that different individuals are motivated by different incentives.
+One of the biggest challenges for developing a company-wide employee recognition program is that different individuals are motivated by different incentives.
 Generational differences provide a useful lens through which to understand what employees find motivating.
 Certain factors — such as financial incentives and praise — are universally appreciated.
 But how much they matter may change for different age groups.

 When applied systematically, employee recognition can help your business achieve its recruiting goals.
 Here are five employee recognition strategies that should help you connect to your multigenerational employees.